 Step 2 - Pull Together the Foundational Elements of Your SEO Offering

 However, most clients will need a bit of convincing.
-That means you need to pull together compelling positioning, packaging, pricing, and proposals for your SEO services.
+That means you must pull together compelling packaging, pricing, and proposals for your SEO services.

 Packaging & Pricing SEO Services

-Once you have your positioning, packaging, and pricing dialed in, you need to roll it all up into a cohesive proposal for the clients you’re pitching.
+Once you have your positioning, packaging, and pricing dialed in, you package roll it all up into a cohesive proposal for the clients you’re pitching.

 SEO Services Proposals